 If the sauce looks too thick, you can add a little water and thin it out a bit.

-- Pasta: try to use fresh pasta when you make this bolognese which is how Italians would eat this dish.
-Tagliatelle is also preferred (or a similar wide noodle pasta) since the sauce has something to stick to.
+- Pasta: Though tagliatelle is preferred (or a similar wide noodle pasta) since the sauce has something to stick to, rigatoni is another acceptable option!
+Use what you can find.

 - Tomato puree: Italians use what is called passata for the bolognese.
 Passata is basically tomato puree and is easily substituted.
 Whole tomatoes or crushed tomatoes are too liquid to use in this recipe so make sure to use puree.

 - Do not skimp on the amount of meat.
-The beef and pork combination used in this bolognese are important and what an authentic bolognese is all about, the meat.
+The beef and pork combination used in this bolognese is important and what bolognese sauce is all about, the meat.

 Variations